alihaydaroglu/suite3d/README.md

 cd suite2p
 pip install -e .
 ```
+If installation gets stuck around "Solving Environment", you should [use libmamba](https://conda.github.io/conda-libmamba-solver/libmamba-vs-classic/), install it using the [instructions here])(https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community).
+Also, set the conda channel priority to be strict: `conda config --set channel_priority strict`

-Note: it might take a while to solve the environment...
-Not sure how to fix it, I blame napari (?).
-Also, it's important that you don't forget the `-e` in the pip command, this allows the installation to be editable.
+It's important that you don't forget the `-e` in the pip command, this allows the suite2p installation to be editable.

 ## Updating
 Everytime you do `git pull`, you should also do `git submodule update` to pull the latest version of my suite2p branch, which is a submodule of this repo.